 If needed, I will support you or your child through a tongue-tie release by working with trained and experienced tethered oral tissue release providers to coordinate care.
 This will involve pre-release sessions where I will train you or your child on specialized exercises and stretches to make sure that the wound doesn't reattach and that you get the best function out of the tongue-tie release.
 Post-release sessions and collaboration on wound care will also occur.

 You don't have to see the whole staircase, just take the first step.

 On May 2014, the Speech and Hearing BC association posted on its website about "Tongue Thrust/Oral Myofunctional Disorder".
 It described how children's tongues develop from an immature swallow (also called a "tongue thrust" where the tongue touches the back of the teeth during a swallow) to a mature swallow (the tongue tip touches behind the upper or lower teeth during a swallow).
 There can be many reasons why this immature swallow pattern continues, for example: tongue and/or lip ties, enlarged tonsils/adenoids and obstructed airways and nasal passages.
 Thumb-sucking and pacifier use are also implicated in how these OMDs present and persist.
 Articulation of speech sounds, dental structures including teeth and palate, chewing/eating behaviors and overall facial appearance are also impacted as children develop and grow using these incorrect muscle patterns.

 The picture below represents the roof of your mouth.
 The tip of your tongue is supposed to touch the X in this picture when you swallow and when it's at rest and the back part of your tongue should be lightly suctioned to the roof of your mouth.
 What does your tongue do?

-I run my own private practice with a limited number of hours, in order to deliver quality services to my clients.
-I provide assessments and therapy sessions at your home.
+My name is Kaylene French and I run my own private practice with a limited number of hours, in order to deliver quality services to my clients.
+I provide assessments and therapy sessions.
 Please contact me if you have any questions.